Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - **Software components** of a more complete infrastructure: A reference is made to a general infrastructure, including some software components.
 For example in [10.20955/r.2018.1-16](http://herosolutions.com.pk/breera/foundation/images/whitepaper.pdf) "Bitcoin wallet".

-- Reference to a **programming languages**.
+- Reference to a **programming language**.
 For example:

 [10.1257/jep.4.1.99](https://www.aeaweb.org/articles?id=10.1257/jep.4.1.99)

     It is written in BASIC, a close analogue to FORTRAN.

+Software languages (written in BASIC, in FORTRAN, ...) are normally not software per se, because they are specifications (a grammar), similar to a protocol specification.
+When used together with a specific software mention, programing language are considered as "attributes" of this software (e.g. written in R).
+They are not annotated as software but with the mark-up `<rs type="language">`, which identifies in context the programming language of the mentioned software.

-Software language (written in BASIC, in FORTRAN, ...) are normally not software per se, but software tools for implementing a software language (like a C compiler, a Java virtual machine, an Integrated Development Environment like R-Studio, etc.) are.
+Software tools for implementing a software language (like a C compiler, a Java virtual machine, an Integrated Development Environment like R-Studio, etc.) are software, they are annotated as a software mention.

+- **Operating system** (OS): when used together with a specific software mention, they are considered as "attributes" of this software (e.g. running on Windows).
+The reference to the OS here is just a further specification about the main software that is discussed.
+In this case, OS are not annotated as additional software mention.

+However, OS can also be referenced as such when the mention refers specifically to the OS implementation and not to some software using them.
+In this case, the OS is annotated as software.

 - Non-named usage of a programming environment.
 Software was produced on the environment (some code was written), but it is implicit, not shared, nor reusable.